andris0816/entity-builder/README.md

   The Vitest suite covers Pinia store mutations and Vue component rendering and events.

 ## Usage
-1. Register for an account and log in.
+1. Register and log in.

-2. Create a new world with a name and description.
+2. Create a world with a name and description.

-3. Add entities (characters, locations, items or events) to the world.
-Entities are colour‑coded by type, and only the creator of the world can add or modify entities.
+3. Add entities (characters, locations, items, events) — each type is colour-coded.
 4. Create relationships between entities (e.g., a character owns an item).
-Validation prevents duplicate relationships and ensures entities are different.

-5. Explore your world on the interactive map: zoom, pan, drag nodes and click or keyboard‑select nodes/relationships to view details.
-The right‑hand panel displays full details and offers edit/delete actions.
+5. Explore the interactive graph: zoom, pan, drag nodes and click to view details.

-6. Edit or delete worlds, entities and relationships via the side panel.
+6. Edit or delete worlds, entities and relationships from the side panel.

 ## Future Improvements
 - Advanced filtering and search to focus on subsets of the graph.